Manuel-DominguezCBG/VCF-matcher/README.md

 vcf 1: W2013397_S6.vcf  AND its sample name: W2013397
 vcf 2:  W2103016_S15.vcf  AND its sample name: W2103016

-                                                  Homozigous: 30
+                                                  Homozygous: 30
 Number of positions with the same genotype: 55
-                                                  Heterozigous: 25
+                                                  Heterozygous: 25

 Number of positions with different genotype: 5

 Total positions compared: 60
 Percentage in common: 55/60= 0.9166666666666666

  ____________________________ END REPORT  ______________________________________
 ```
-#### To create the  requeritments.txt with the libraries needed
+#### To create the  requirements.txt with the libraries needed

 ```
 (vcf_matcher) monkiky@Monkikys-MacBook-Pro app % ls